NVIDIA/OptiX_Apps/README.md

 * `rtigo9.exe -s system_rtigo9_demo.txt -d scene_rtigo9_demo.txt`

-That rtigo9 demo scene is not using cutout opacity or surface materials on arbitrary mesh lights, which means using it with rtigo10 will result in the same image, it will just run considerably faster.
+That `scene_rtigo9_demo.txt` is not using cutout opacity or surface materials on arbitrary mesh lights, which means using it with rtigo10 will result in the same image, it will just run considerably faster.

 * `rtigo10.exe -s system_rtigo9_demo.txt -d scene_rtigo9_demo.txt`

+The rtigo9_omm example uses Opacity Micromaps (OMM) which are built using the OptiX Toolkit CUDA OMM Baking tool.
+The following command loads a generated OBJ file with 15,000 unit quads randomly placed and oriented inside a sphere with radius 20 units.
+(Generator code is in `createQuads()`).
+The material assigned to the quads is texture mapped with a leaf texture for albedo and cutout opacity.
+The same command line can be used with rtigo9 to see the performance difference esp. on Ada generation GPUs which accelerate OMMs in hardware.
+(Try higher rendering resolutions than the default 1024x1024.)

+* `rtigo9_omm.exe -s system_rtigo9_leaf.txt -d scene_rtigo9_leaf.txt`

 # Pull Requests